zeitgeistpm/migration-guide/README.md

 - Include the [`utility`](https://github.com/paritytech/substrate/tree/ece32a72e934f6fe6705a7d418bbf3e71b4931ad/frame/utility) pallet to batch migration calls together.
 - (If `MqcHeads` differ) Ensure that `system.kill_storage` is not call-filtered if the parachain received or sent XCM.
 - (If `MqcHeads` or `parachain_id` differ) ensure that `system.set_storage` is not call-filtered if the `parachain_id` differs between the live and the shell parachain.
+- Ensure that no of the required calls are call-filtered.
 - (Case dependent) Consider any hooks that have an increased computational demand based on the interval between the timestamp of two blocks.
 - Apply a call-filter to filter token transfers.
 This ensures that deposits to and withdrawals from centralized exchanges do fail shortly before the migration.
 It also ensures that no value was exchanged in case reverting blocks during a recovery is necessary.
 Using `pallet-balances`, `orml-tokens` and `orml-currencies`, the call filter can look like that: